Back to Articles

 Service managers typically come from sales, service advising, or entirely different industries.
 Most are hardworking and genuinely want to succeed.
 The challenge is not character — it is context.
 Very few service managers have spent meaningful time as flat-rate technicians.
 They have a desk-side view of operations that misses the daily reality of the shop floor.

 Managers count hours sold, effective labor rate, CSI scores, and gross profit.
 Technicians count tenths of an hour — six minutes at a time — because their income depends on it.
 Until managers understand that rhythm, the gap persists.
 And every decision made from the desk side without understanding the bay side is a decision that risks pushing good people out.
-For a deeper look at this gap, read why technicians quit.
+For a deeper look at this gap, read why technicians leave.

 The First 180 Days